punit3/cards-DND/README.md

    npm run dev
    ```

-The app should now be running in development mode, and you can view it by visiting `http://localhost:3000` in your browser.
+The app should now be running in development mode

-## Contributions
-Feel free to open issues or submit pull requests to help improve this project.

 ---